 If you’re in North America in mid to late summer, you might notice an abundance of large black and yellow wasps flying around your yard or local park.
 If you’re lucky enough, you’ll spot one of these wasps with a chubby green, black & white Tibicen cicada in its grasp.

 These wasps are appropriately named Cicada Killer Wasps.
 There are many species of Cicada Killer Wasps, but the most well known is the Eastern Cicada Killer Wasp (Sphecius speciosus).
 These wasps paralyze and bring the cicadas to their burrow, where the cicada is used as food for a Cicada Killer Wasp larvae.
 The best Cicada Killer Wasp resource on the web is Prof. Chuck Holliday’s Biology of cicada killer wasps.
 If you’re interested in these wasps, visit Prof. Holiday’s site now.

 Take a look at this stunning picture of a Cicada Killer Wasp holding a cicada while perched on Elias Bonaros’ finger.
 Neither Elias or the wasp was harmed.
-The cicada was harmed, and likely eaten by a wasp larvae.
+The cicada was harmed and likely eaten by a wasp larva.

 Elias recorded this footage of a Cicada Killer “mating ball”.
 If you weren’t terrified by the image of the Cicada Killer clutching the Tibicen on Elias’ finger wasn’t scary enough, check this out:

 Another video of a Cicada Killer Wasp